HanxunH/Unlearnable-Examples/content/_index.md

 *Unlearnable examples* exploits the above aspect of AI and tricks the model to believe *there is nothing to learn*.

-*Unlearnable examples* are training examples unusable for Deep Neural Networks (DNNs): DNNs trained on *unlearnable examples* will have a performance equivalent to random guessing on normal test examples.
+Deep Neural Networks (DNNs) trained on *unlearnable examples* will have a performance equivalent to random guessing on normal test examples.

 <img src="images/CIFAR-10-fig1.png" alt="drawing" width="500"/>